 Richmindale College believes that respect for individuals, ideas, and students or other people's work are all critical to a thriving academic community.
-Richmindale College requires its employees, students, and community members to demonstrate appropriate behavior and comply with all applicable laws in addition to the following rules in all situations at any time:
+Richmindale College requires its employees, students, and community members to demonstrate appropriate behavior and comply with all applicable laws in all situations at any time.